Rayyan1222/Rayyan1222/README.md

 - Current Focus: **Gaining hands-on experience with penetration testing.**

 - I'm currently learning: **Vulnerability Scanning Using Active Directory.**

-- 👨‍💻 All of my projects are available at [https://github.com/Rayyan1222](https://github.com/Rayyan1222)

 - 📫 How to reach me **raybas270@gmail.com**